 Dean’s testimony was not especially compelling.
 He described some vague similarities between the Watergate investigation and the Russia investigation, but such similarities could have just as easily been drawn between two investigations into shoplifting, bank fraud, or unlicensed lemonade stands.
 At the end of the day, the only real comparisons are that both investigations ensnared sitting presidents, neither one of whom was very happy about it.

-The end goal for Democrats is the impeachment of the president, as opposed to criminal prosecution.
+of the president, as opposed to criminal prosecution.
 A study of the federal obstruction-of-justice statute shows that it would be no easy task to obtain a conviction in this case.
 Impeachment, though, is a far easier thing to achieve.
 The greatest danger to the president’s enemies is public perception.
 Nadler and Speaker Nancy Pelosi (D-CA) are well aware that they must have the public on their side.

 Bringing in Dean to talk about Watergate was nothing more than a stunt.
 How effective a stunt will become clear soon enough.
 Ultimately, congressional Democrats have to find a way to distract the American people from the fact that the president is being accused of obstructing a phony investigation into crimes that did not happen.
 Criminal proceedings are more cut and dried; impeachment is a political exercise with all the issues of partisanship and perception that come with the territory.